-- The first figure or the first letter or combination of letters identifies the bearing type; the actual bearing type can be seen from the presentation (diagram 2).
+- The first digit or letter or combination of letters identifies the bearing type and eventually a basic variant.

-- The following two figures identify the ISO Dimension Series; the first figure indicates the Width or Height Series (dimensions B, T or H respectively) and the second the Diameter Series (dimension D).
+- The following two digits identify the ISO dimension series.
+The first digit indicates the width or height series (dimensions B, T or H).
+The second digit identifies the diameter series (dimension D).

-- The last two figures of the basic designation give the size code of the bearing; when multiplied by 5, the bore diameter in millimetres is obtained.
+- The last two digits of the basic designation identify the size code of the bearing bore.
+The size code multiplied by 5 gives the bore diameter (d) in mm.

-But there is no rule without some exceptions.
-The most important ones in the bearing designation system are listed below.
+The most important exceptions in the basic bearing designation system are:

-- In a few cases the figure for the bearing type and/or the first figure of the Dimension Series identification is omitted.
-These figures are given in brackets in diagram 3.
+- In a few cases the digit for the bearing type or the first digit of the dimension series identification is omitted.
+These digits are shown in brackets in table 1.

-Bearings with bore diameters of 10, 12, 15 and 17 mm have the following size code identifications:
+Bearings with a bore diameter of 10, 12, 15 or 17 mm have the following size code identifications:

 00 = 10 mm